nrai18/GuideLens-Android-App/README.md

 3. Follow audio commands: “Bear right”, “Move forward”.
 4. Arrival → “Arrived at destination”.

-### Mectine ID
+### Medicine ID
 1. Select "Medicine Identifier" from Start Screen.
 2. Point camera at medicine box.
-3. Tap "SCAN".
-4. Listen to the AI summary.
+3. Say "scan" or tap scan button.
+4. Say "search" or "yes" when prompted.
+5. Listen to AI summary from Gemini OR Google Search opens automatically if server is offline.

 ---